entity-neural-network/enn-trainer/CONTRIBUTING.md

 ## Building docs

-To build the documentation for entity-gym, go to the entity_gym/docs folder and run the following command:
+To build the documentation, go to the docs folder and run the following command:

 ```bash
 poetry run make html